Guide to the Donald Mitchell oral histories

 Collection summary: Oral history interviews and recorded programs made during research for the author’s books, Sold American: The Story of Alaska Natives and their Land and Take My Land Take My Life: The Story of Congress’s Historic Settlement of Alaska Native Land Claims.

 Donald C. Mitchell (b.
 1947) is an attorney practicing law in Washington D.C. and Alaska; he specializes in federal Indian Law.
 Mitchell has authored two books on the Alaska Native Claims Settlement Act: Sold American: The Story of Alaska Natives and their Land and Take My Land and Take My Life: The Story of Congress’s Historic Settlement of Alaska Native Land Claims.

 The collection consists of 73 oral history interviews found on 133 cassette and microcassette tapes conducted by Donald Mitchell with people involved in the Alaska Native Claims Settlement Act.
 There are an additional 17 cassette tapes featuring speeches recorded at different Alaska Federation of Natives meetings, National Public Radio broadcasts and 4 tapes with unknown content.
 There are 150 total cassette tapes.

 Arrangement: Audiocassette tapes have been kept in their original order.

-Access restrictions: Because of the condition and age of the tape stock, access may be limited to digitized copies of the tapes.
+Access restrictions: Because of the condition and age of the tape stock, access is limited to digitized copies of the tapes.
 Digitization of the collection is underway.
 For those standard audiocassettes not yet digitized, requests may require 2-3 business days for digital copies to be created.
-Microcassettes are being digitized by an outside vendor; we anticipate digital copies of those materials to be available by July.

 Rights note: Materials in collection not created by Donald Mitchell may be subject to copyright restrictions.